jaredcnance/jaredcnance.github.io/_posts/2016-12-10-2016-refactoring-legacy-projects.markdown

 The first phase was to grab low hanging fruit.
 During this phase I performed small changes that allowed me to get familiar with the code base while still improving it.
 Here are some simple suggestions to get you started:

-- split big methods into smaller methods - each method has a single responsibility
+- split big methods into smaller methods
+    - each method has a single responsibility
+    - a conditional statement (if/unless) should ideally only be followed by a single line of code calling the handling method
 - simple naming
     - ensure variable and class name modifiers are meaningful (i.e. `modelInstance` vs. `model`)
     - ensure local scope consistency